-97 23 Ed.3. fol.
+&lt;sup>97 23 Ed.3. fol.
 21b.
 24 Ed.
 3. fol.
 51a. & 53b.

-Third when in a Writ of Annuity brought by the Prior of St. Trinity of London against an Abbot, the Prior declared upon a composition bearing date in such a year of the Lord, and the Defendants Counsel took exceptions to it, supposing that none should declare at the Common Law of the year of our Lord, but of the King; but upon deliberation it was resolved good, for this reason onely, because the composition [71] had onely the date of the Lord; as if properly and necessarily otherwise it should have been of the year of the King: And so, doubtless, did they think who in the times of King Henry the Third, and King John, not onely carefully used the years of the King onely, as at this day, but also in the Reccognisances entred 98 for payment of money a year or two after the entry, they denoted the time of payment by the year of the King, that should happen if onely he reigned so long, as in the 41. of Henry the Third the Recognisance should bind the Recognitor to pay money in the 42. or 43. year of his Reign.
+Counsel took exceptions to it, supposing that none should declare at the Common Law of the year of our Lord, but of the King; but upon deliberation it was resolved good, for this reason onely, because the composition [71] had onely the date of the Lord; as if properly and necessarily otherwise it should have been of the year of the King: And so, doubtless, did they think who in the times of King Henry the Third, and King John, not onely carefully used the years of the King onely, as at this day, but also in the Recognisances entred for payment of money a year or two after the entry, they denoted the time of payment by the year of the King, that should happen if onely he reigned so long, as in the 41. of Henry the Third the Recognisance should bind the Recognitor to pay money in the 42. or 43. year of his Reign.
 All which further confirms, that the computation of time by the years of our Lord, even after such time as it came at all to be in use, hath not been near so vulgarly received as the anniversary celebration of the day of the birth, under the name of the old civil Solstice or the 25. of December; and therefore it may easily be uncertain for want of such a continuance of tradition, which might have come to us from the time of the birth, if from thence a computation received at first in the Church had continued in.
-But the yearly celebration or memory continued even from the eldest of Christian time, hath taught us the exact day of the Moneth; therefore we have reason enough still to resolve on it.
+But the yearly celebration or memory continued even from the eldest of Christian time, hath taught us the exact day of the

-98 Archia. de temp. reg.
+Archia. de temp. reg.
 Joh. & Hen.
 3.